Pythagoras

 Master of the Seers

-Pythagoras is the father of mathematics and philosophy whose exalted name has passed down into history as a legendary figure.
-He established titanic institutions of major importance in Antiquity that were major centers of learning, religious instruction and advancement.
-It was in major part due to Pythagoras that the Greek colony cities in Southern Italy briefly became the most powerful, wealthy and cultured parts of the Hellenic world, but the persecution of his followers soon ended this.
+Pythagoras is the father of mathematics and philosophy, whose exalted name has passed down through history as a legendary figure.
+He established titanic institutions of major importance in Antiquity, which were key centers of learning, religious instruction, and advancement.
+It was in large part due to Pythagoras that the Greek colonial cities in Southern Italy briefly became the most powerful, wealthy, and cultured parts of the Hellenic world—but the persecution of his followers soon ended this.

-Becoming legendary centuries later, he was so esteemed ultimately by Antiquity that philosophers simply would refer to Pythagoras as ‘he’ or ‘him.’
+Becoming legendary centuries later, he was so esteemed in Antiquity that philosophers would simply refer to Pythagoras as “he” or “him.”

-He was born in Samos, a Greek island of the Aegean.
-It is known Pythagoras associated during his youth with the philosophers Thales of Miletus and Bias of Priene.
-Pherecydes the Syrian was his tutor in boyhood, whom Pythagoras is known to have taken care of in his senior years.
+He was born on Samos, a Greek island in the Aegean.
+It is known that Pythagoras associated in his youth with the philosophers Thales of Miletus and Bias of Priene.
+Pherecydes the Syrian was his tutor in boyhood, whom Pythagoras is known to have cared for in his senior years.
 From these wise men, he learned the finer details of the sciences and the laws.
-The miraculous levels of knowledge he exhibited far surpassed known extents to the point the phrase “long-haired Samian” remained a descriptor of any wise individual for millennia.
+The miraculous levels of knowledge he exhibited far surpassed known extents, to the point that the phrase “long-haired Samian” remained a descriptor of any wise individual for millennia.

-Further travels ensued in the rest of Greece, Egypt and Mesopotamia.
+Further travels ensued in the rest of Greece, Egypt, and Mesopotamia.
 Due to the beloved nature of Pythagoras, he was quickly recognized as a Demon and disciple of Azazel even during his early lifetime.
-Pilgrimages were done to Samos to simply be in his presence, though he was known to be taciturn.
+Pilgrimages were made to Samos simply to be in his presence, though he was known to be taciturn.

 THE CROTON EXPERIMENT

-Chafing under the tyrannical government of Samos, Pythagoras departed to go to Croton (modern Crotone), a city of Greek colonists in the modern province of Calabria in Italy.
-This was becoming one of the biggest cities of the Greek world and was known for its prowess in athletics, learning and medicine.
-However, it was full of civic problems and struggled with wars against its aggressive neighbors, such as the city of Sybaris.
+Chafing under the tyrannical government of Samos, Pythagoras departed for Croton (modern Crotone), a city of Greek colonists in the modern province of Calabria, Italy.
+This was becoming one of the largest cities of the Greek world and was known for its prowess in athletics, learning, and medicine.
+However, it was plagued by civic problems and struggles with wars against aggressive neighbors, such as the city of Sybaris.

 He soon set out to build a great school and institution in the city.
 To join the school, however, was no easy feat.
-Prospective followers would have to wait years for an audience with him and would have to understand the virtues of silence in between.
-It was a selective and rigorous process, underlined by the ambition of Pythagoras to prove any group could be turned over to the Gods if subjected to a careful process.
+Prospective followers would have to wait years for an audience with him, and in between, learn the virtues of silence.
+It was a selective and rigorous process, underlined by the ambition of Pythagoras to prove that any group could be turned over to the Gods if subjected to a careful process.

-Once admitted, he taught his followers to practice oversight and to understand their own motivations, using certain techniques that led them to perceiving the ‘divine eye’, as Iamblichus states.
+Once admitted, he taught his followers to practice oversight and understand their own motivations, using certain techniques that led them to perceive the “divine eye,” as Iamblichus states.
 Intelligence and soul were shared by all animals, but mindfulness was something uniquely human.
-The great teacher thus instructed people to go inwards to know themselves via meditative practices and to curb extreme behaviors, remaking them as beings.
-This was a necessity to curb many of the problems of Croton, which resulted from excess opposed to deficiency.
+The great teacher thus instructed people to go inward to know themselves through meditative practices, and to curb extreme behaviors, remaking them as beings.
+This was necessary to resolve many of Croton’s problems, which stemmed from excess rather than deficiency.

-For the Pythagoreans, numbers were considered sacred and edifying principles of the cosmos which alluded to its many mysteries.
-Understanding the numbers also led to the Pythagorean theorem, complex properties of shape and other discoveries, but more broadly to the notion that everything in existence could be understood through numerical relationships.
-Pythagoras himself was credited with the ‘perfection’ of the study of geometry, a pathway to the occult.
+For the Pythagoreans, numbers were considered sacred and edifying principles of the cosmos, hinting at its many mysteries.
+Understanding numbers led not only to the Pythagorean theorem, complex properties of shape, and other discoveries, but more broadly to the belief that everything in existence could be understood through numerical relationships.
+Pythagoras himself was credited with the “perfection” of the study of geometry—a pathway to the occult.

 They also made copious use of maxims and symbols.
-Certain precepts that sound strange to us were coded phrases that held extremely complex meanings within the organization, later leading to misunderstandings altogether even in Antiquity about the nature of what was taught:
+Certain precepts that sound strange to us were coded phrases that held extremely complex meanings within the organization, later leading to misunderstandings even in Antiquity about the true nature of their teachings:

 Ἤθελε δ᾿ αὐτῷ τὸ μὲν πῦρ μαχαίρᾳ μὴ σκαλεύειν δυναστῶν ὀργὴν καὶ οἰδοῦντα θυμὸν μὴ κινεῖν. τὸ δὲ ζυγὸν μὴ ὑπερβαίνειν, τουτέστι τὸ ἴσον καὶ δίκαιον μὴ ὑπερβαίνειν. ἐπί τε χοίνικος μὴ καθίζειν ἐν ἴσῳ τοῦ ἐνεστῶτος φροντίδα ποιεῖσθαι καὶ τοῦ μέλλοντος· ἡ γὰρ χοῖνιξ ἡμερησία τροφή. διὰ δὲ τοῦ καρδίαν μὴ ἐσθίειν ἐδήλου μὴ τὴν ψυχὴν ἀνίαις καὶ λύπαις κατατήκειν. διὰ δὲ τοῦ εἰς ἀποδημίαν βαδίζοντα μὴ ἐπιστρέφεσθαι παρῄνει τοῖς ἀπαλλαττομένοις τοῦ βίου μὴ ἐπιθυμητικῶς ἔχειν τοῦ ζῆν μηδ᾿ ὑπὸ τῶν ἐνταῦθα ἡδονῶν ἐπάγεσθαι. καὶ τὰ ἄλλα πρὸς ταῦτα λοιπόν ἐστιν ἐκλαμβάνειν, ἵνα μὴ παρέλκωμεν.